emperorkew/cpp_moleculair_weight/README.md

 # Molecular Weight Calculator

-A C++ command-line application for calculating molecular weights of chemical compounds.
+A small side project to learn C++ — a command-line tool that calculates molecular weights of chemical compounds using periodic table data.

 ## Prerequisites